-The below stock chart of IART has an example of a bullish engulfing pattern.
+IART below is an example of a bullish engulfing candlestick chart pattern.
 After a downswing, a bullish engulfing pattern formed, indicating that the trend may reverse.
 To enter the trade, wait until that day’s high is broken.
 Entry confirmation came the next day so you can purchase the stock then and set up a stop loss at the previous day low.

 Engulfing Pattern Indicators

 There are several key indicators that enhance the engulfing reversal patterns.
 It is important to look out for them because they increase the chances of a reversal.

 - A large candle body engulfing more than one previous body indicates a strong reversal.

 - If a candle body engulfs the previous day’s candle body and shadows, it increases the chances of a reversal.